-January 13 – 17th, 2021.
-Class will begin at 8:30 a.m. and end at 6:00 p.m. and may occasionally run over by 15 – 20 minutes.
+June 17 – 21.
+Class will begin at 8:30 a.m. and end at 6:30 p.m.
 These days will be long and intense and you must plan time for evening study.
-Try to get a good rest and get personal matters out of the way before the course
+Try to get a good rest and get personal matters out of the way before the course.

 Make sure you have had adequate sleep and it would be best not to work all night the night before class.
 Hangovers are another bad idea.
 Be prepared to be outside in all weather; let me stress, be prepared to be outside in all weather.

 We will be practicing our skill scenarios in real conditions that may mean outside in the pouring rain, the snow, the mud or other unpleasant conditions.
 Dress warmly in layers and bring a change of clothes for scenarios is a good idea.

 BRING OLD CLOTHES TO CLASS TO WEAR FOR SCENARIOS.
 At times you will be playing a patient.
 Some of the make up we use stains clothing and some scenarios will force you to lay in snow, slush and mud.
 Clothing may get cut up.

 If you have any physical limitations that keep you from performing this type of scenario let your instructor know in advance.

 MOST IMPORTANTLY, BE INVOLVED IN THE CLASS AND ASK QUESTIONS IF SOMETHING DOES NOT MAKE SENSE.